sttachoires/pgm/README.md

 The source code is available on github: https://github.com/sttachoires

-pitrery is developped by Stephane Tachoires under a classic 2 clauses BSD license.
+pgm is developped by Stephane Tachoires under a classic 2 clauses BSD license.
 See license block in the scripts or the COPYRIGHT file.